Statsomat/CFA/README.md

 Install the R package `devtools`

-Install the app
+Install the app:
 ```
 devtools::install_github("statsomat/cfa")
 ```

-Run the app from the app folder
+Run the app from the project folder:
 ```
 shiny::runApp()
 ```